Skip to main content

 • “Gameplay in general feels amazing.”

-• “The gameplay strongly caters to moving and firing your 'ship' to the rhythm of the song; it's not very apparent in earlier levels, but after level 2, the fact that the levels are based off the rhythm makes the otherwise impossible levels a playable, enjoyable challenge.”
+• “The gameplay strongly caters to moving and firing your 'ship' to the rhythm of the song; it's not very apparent in earlier levels, but after level 2, the fact that the levels are based off the rhythm are what make the otherwise impossible levels a playable, enjoyable challenge.”

 • “Boring, repetitive gameplay where most of the difficulty comes from just memorizing the layout.”